darccyy/ivalingo/src/main.md

 Ivalingo /ivaˈliŋgo/ is an International Auxillary Language modelled after Esperanto.
 The name means 'some kind of language' (`eo` ia lingvo).

 Goal:
-- To be able to be used as a common language between people across the world.
+- To be able to be used as a common language between people across the world
-- To be easy to learn from all languages, especially Esperanto.
+- To be easy to learn from all languages, especially Esperanto
-- To be simpler, less Eurocentric, and less sexist than Esperanto.
+- To be simpler, less Eurocentric, and less sexist than Esperanto

 Source:
 - Phonemic inventory: Extension of Toki Pona, inspired by Esperanto and other IALs